LearnWeb3DAO/Senior-Track/L6-Delegate-Call.md

 <Quiz questionId="b350a0d5-562c-43e9-88b9-f114bb4600c8" />
 <Quiz questionId="87906629-bd28-4947-b523-bec77b8f2a2a" />

 We have two contracts `Student.sol` and `Calculator.sol`.
-We dont know the ABI of `Calculator.sol` but we know that their exists an `add` function which takes in two `uint`'s and adds them up within the `Calculator.sol`
+We don't know the ABI of `Calculator.sol` but we know that their exists an `add` function which takes in two `uint`'s and adds them up within the `Calculator.sol`

-Lets see how we can use `delegateCall` to call this function from `Student.sol`
+Let's see how we can use `delegateCall` to call this function from `Student.sol`

 ```solidity
 pragma solidity ^0.8.4;